webcompat/webcompat.com/CONTRIBUTING.md

 export PATH="/Applications/Firefox.app/Contents/MacOS/:$PATH"
 ```

-If you are a member of webcompat organisation in GitHub, edit `config/secrets.py`.
+If you are a member of webcompat organization in GitHub, edit `config/secrets.py`.
 The value of `ISSUES_REPO_URI` is the path of the repository containing test issues.

 Change the value to : `ISSUES_REPO_URI = 'webcompat/webcompat-tests/issues'`.